4th Independent Air Defence Army

 The 20th Air Defence Corps was formed on 10 April 1960 from the 49th Fighter Aviation Corps PVO.
 On formation, it included the 87th Fighter Aviation Division PVO and the 77th Anti-Aircraft Artillery Division.
 But these two divisions were quickly broken up and brigades and regiments substituted by 1962.
 For nearly 30 years the 20th Air Defence Corps included the 763rd Fighter Aviation Regiment, the 764th Fighter Aviation Regiment, and the 765th Fighter Aviation Regiment PVO (Salka Aerodrome).
 The 201st Anti-Aircraft Rocket Regiment at Izhevsk (Udmurt ASSR) active since 1959, was transferred to Dubrovka, Moscow Oblast in 1997 and amalgamated with the 566th Anti-Aircraft Missile Regiment.
 The 20th Air Defence Corps itself became the 91st Air Defence Division in 1988, and was disbanded in 1998.

-In January 1974 the army was awarded the Order of the Red Banner.
+By a decree of the Presidium of the Supreme Soviet of the USSR of January 15, 1974, the army was awarded the Order of the Red Banner, for the great merits shown in the battles to defend the homeland, and success in combat training.

 After the fall of the Soviet Union 4th Air Defence Army became the 5th Independent Air Defence Corps (in accordance with a decree issued December 1994), and later was reorganised as the 5th Independent Corps of the Air Forces and Air Defence Forces in 1998.
+The 683rd IAP was disbanded in 1997-98.
 In 2001 the formation was upgraded into the 5th Air and Air Defence Forces Army (5 A VVS i PVO).